 Our nervous system needs both states of activation, the “fight-or-flight” (sympathetic nervous system) as well as the “rest-and-regenerate” (parasympathetic nervous system).

 An out-of-balance nervous system is very common in our modern society.
 Some of us spend most of the time in the excited SNS state, while others are “trapped” in the listless, depressed PNS state.

-During a Hatha Yoga practice, we go through a cycle of exercises and postures that accelerate the nervous system and then brake the nervous system again, giving it a thorough workout.
+During a Hatha Yoga practice, we move through a cycle of exercises and postures that accelerate the nervous system.
+We then put the brakes on the nervous system when needed.
+This gives it a thorough workout.